USS Kirk

 USS Kirk was a Knox-class destroyer escort, originally designated as DE-1087 and reclassified as a frigate, FF-1087 (1975), in the United States Navy.
-Her primary mission of ASW remained unchanged.
-She was named for Admiral Alan Goodrich Kirk.
+Her primary mission of anti-submarine warfare remained unchanged.

+Named for Admiral Alan Goodrich Kirk, her contract was awarded to Avondale Marine on 25 August 1966.
+Sponsored by Lydia C. Kirk, Adm.
+Kirk’s wife, Kirk was laid down on 4 December 1970, launched on 25 September 1971 and commissioned on 9 September 1972 with Cmdr.
+James P. Kvederis as her plank owning commander.

 She is in service with the Taiwanese navy as the ROCN Fen Yang (FFG-934).

-Her contract was awarded to Avondale Marine on 25 August 1966.
-Kirk was laid down on 4 December 1970, launched on 25 September 1971 and commissioned on 9 September 1972.

 Service history

-In April 1975 Kirk participated in Operation Eagle Pull, the evacuation of Phnom Penh, Cambodia, and Operation Frequent Wind, the evacuation of Saigon, Vietnam.
+In April 1975, Kirk participated in Operation "Eagle Pull" (the evacuation of Phnom Penh, Cambodia), and Operation "Frequent Wind" (the evacuation of Saigon, South Vietnam).

-As part of the U.S. fleet sent to facilitate the evacuation of Americans from South Vietnam, USS Kirk carried out one of the most significant humanitarian missions in U.S. military history.
-Commanded by Commander Paul H. (Jake) Jacobs and under the direction of a civilian, Richard Armitage, Kirk rescued the remainder of the South Vietnamese Navy, consisting of 18 ships and tens of thousands of Vietnamese refugees, leading and protecting the flotilla from Vietnamese waters to the Philippines.
-From there, most of the refugees ultimately emigrated to the United States.

-During the evacuation, the Kirk became a makeshift landing pad for a stream of fourteen helicopters flown by South Vietnamese airmen fleeing for their lives with their families and friends on board.
-Having only a small flight deck, Kirk had nowhere to store the helicopters so the crew pushed all but three overboard into the China Sea.
-Early one morning while on station, the crew of the Kirk rescued two Marine pilots after their USMC AH-1J Cobra gunship crashed into the ocean near the ship.
-This was the last helicopter-gunship to be lost in Vietnam.
+During the evacuation, the Kirk became a makeshift landing pad for a stream of 14 helicopters flown by South Vietnamese airmen fleeing for their lives with their families and friends on board.
+Having only a small flight deck, Kirk had nowhere to store the helicopters, so the crew pushed all but three overboard into the South China Sea.
+Early on the morning of 30 April, while on station, the crew of the Kirk rescued two Marine pilots, after their AH-1J Cobra gunship crashed into the ocean near the ship.
+This was the last helicopter-gunship to be lost in the Vietnam War.
 The final refugees the Kirk received were literally tossed out of a hovering Boeing CH-47 Chinook that was too large to land on Kirk.
-Once the passengers were safely aboard, the pilot steered the craft about 50 yards aft of Kirk's stern, and jumped from the hovering helicopter.
+Once the passengers were safely aboard, the pilot steered the craft about 50 yards (46 metres) aft of Kirk's stern, and jumped from the hovering helicopter.
 The craft then crashed into the water over the submerged pilot.
 He successfully surfaced and, after rescue by Kirk sailors, joined his family on board the American frigate.

+As part of the U.S. fleet sent to facilitate the evacuation of Americans from South Vietnam, USS Kirk carried out one of the most significant humanitarian missions in U.S. military history.
+Commanded by CDR Paul H. (Jake) Jacobs and under the direction of a civilian, DAO liaison officer Richard Armitage, Kirk rescued the remainder of the South Vietnamese Navy, consisting of: 32 ships, many former U.S. Navy and Coast Guard ships, and some 30,000 Vietnamese refugees, leading and protecting the flotilla over 1,000 miles (1,609.3 km) from Vietnamese waters to U.S. Naval Base Subic Bay in the Philippines.
+From there, most of the refugees ultimately emigrated to the United States.